IBM/aspera-cli/README.erb.md

 This means that you do not have ruby support for ED25519 SSH keys.
 You may either install the suggested Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.
 Note, this is temporarily fixed in version 0.9.24, but those type of key will just be ignored.
+(Note: the CLI deactivates this key type to avoid this problem).

+* It is not possible to have two options with the same name on the command line.
+For instance, if an entity is identified by the option `id` but later on the command line another `id` option is required, the later will override the earlier one, and both entity will use the same id.
+As a workaround use another option, if available, to identify the entity, e.g. identify the node by name instead of id.

 # Release Notes